-Cannabis consumers have long prized potency (Read: High THC content) as one of the main factors that makes a particular strain more desirable.
+Cannabis consumers have long prized potency as one of the main factors that make a particular strain more desirable.

 THC and CBD are both cannabinoids derived from the cannabis plant, but they’re different in many ways.
-Read on, and you may learn some things that may influence your next dispensary purchase.
+Read on to learn some things that may influence your next dispensary purchase.

 However, this doesn’t mean that CBD by itself cannot offer an effect.
 High doses of CBD often produce a profoundly relaxing experience.
 Like stepping out of a hot tub, your body may feel tingly and relaxed, and your brain may be clear.